Best Beaches in Key West

-- Snipes Sandbar Beach- It’s rare that we visit this one during the Island Adventure, but this offshore sandbar is a local’s party spot or escape depending on the day of the week or the time of year.
+This offshore sandbar doubles as a local’s party spot and escape depending on the day of the week or the time of year.
 Sometimes you’re the only boat there and sometimes it’s jammed with people.
 To get here, work on making friends with someone who has a boat or opt for a charter.
-Spend the afternoon in shallow water with your friends and meet others doing the same thing!
+Spend the afternoon with friends while soaking in the Key West atmosphere.

-- Fort Zachary Taylor Beach & State Park- Whenever a guest on the parasail boat asks me where the best beach in Key West is, I tell them to head to Fort Zach, and I’m pretty sure any local will tell you the same.
-While the state park charges a nominal admission, it’s your entry into a little piece of Key West paradise.
+While this state park charges a nominal admission fee, it’s your entry into a little piece of Key West paradise.
 Find a spot in the shade under the Australian pines or catch some sun on the rocky beach.
-Pack for a barbecue or tour the Civil War fort.
-There’s a snack bar, and they rent chairs and snorkel gear.
-You’ll see our boats cruising in and out of the harbor all afternoon as you gaze due south into the Atlantic.
+You can even pack for a barbecue!
+Other activities include touring the Civil War fort and renting snorkel gear.
+You’ll see various boats cruising in and out of the harbor all afternoon as you gaze due south into the Atlantic Ocean.

-- Smathers Beach- I usually encounter Smathers when I take my sunset runs down the beach, especially in winter months when it’s cooler out and I feel like Forest Gump with how far I can go.
+Key West locals usually encounter Smathers Beach while out for a sunset run down the beach, especially in winter months when it’s cooler out.
 This is also ground zero for Spring Breakers partying it up in March.
 It’s a long strip of sand running along the south edge of the island.

-- Higgs Beach- Higgs Beach is a fun place to get away from it all.
-Between the West Martello Tower and Garden Club, the White Street Pier, Salute Ristorante, a beach volleyball court, and a dog park, there’s plenty to see and do.
-Of course, it’s the beach, so a plot of sand in the sun with your favorite beach read will also do!
+Higgs Beach is a fun place to get away from it all.
+Between the West Martello Tower and Garden Club, the White Street Pier, Salute Ristorante, a beach volleyball court and even a dog park, there’s plenty to see and do.
+Above all it’s a beach, so a plot of sand in the sun with your favorite beach read will also do!